 The amount of gain or loss recognized on a sale or other taxable disposition generally will be equal to the difference between (i) the sum of the amount of cash and the fair market value of any property received in such disposition (or, if the Class A ordinary shares or warrants are held as part of units at the time of the disposition, the portion of the amount realized on such disposition that is allocated to the Class A ordinary shares or warrants based upon the then relative fair market values of the Class A ordinary shares and the warrants included in the units) and (ii) the U.S. Holder's adjusted tax basis in its Class A ordinary shares or warrants so disposed of.
-A U.S. Holder's adjusted tax basis in its Class A ordinary shares and warrants generally will equal the U.S. Holder's acquisition cost (that is, the portion of the purchase price of a unit allocated to a Class A ordinary share or one-fourth of one redeemable warrant, as described above under "- Allocation of Purchase Price and Characterization of a Unit") reduced by any prior distributions treated as a return of capital.
-Long-term capital gain realized by a non-corporate U.S. Holder's tax basis in the Class A ordinary share acquired pursuant to the exercise of a warrant.
+A U.S. Holder's adjusted tax basis in its Class A ordinary shares and warrants generally will equal the U.S. Holder's acquisition cost (that is, the portion of the purchase price of a unit allocated to a Class A ordinary share or one-fifth of one redeemable warrant, as described above under "- Allocation of Purchase Price and Characterization of a Unit") reduced by any prior distributions treated as a return of capital.
+Long-term capital gain realized by a non-corporate U.S. Holder is currently eligible to be taxed at reduced rates.
+See "- Exercise, Lapse or Redemption of a Warrant" below for a discussion regarding a U.S. Holder's tax basis in the Class A ordinary share acquired pursuant to the exercise of a warrant.
 The deduction of capital losses is subject to certain limitations.